 Based at Harvard’s Shorenstein Center on Media, Politics and Public Policy, the Journalist’s Resource project examines news topics through a research lens.
 We surface scholarly materials that may be relevant to media practitioners, bloggers, educators, students and general readers.
 Our philosophy is that peer-reviewed research studies can, at the very least, help anchor journalists as they navigate difficult terrain and competing claims.
 In 2013 the American Library Association named us one of the best free reference Web sites.

 Our weekly email and Twitter feed serve to highlight the latest studies from academia that can inform public discourse.
 Given the deluge of research output every day, we aim to be a useful curator.
-Our searchable database contains top academic and governmental research that we have selected and synthesized, and also presents credible and citable studies and reports from across the wider Web.
+Our searchable database contains top academic and governmental research that we have selected and synthesized.
 We strive to translate complex statistics into clear data points and reformulate the terminology of academic specialists into more accessible language, without sacrificing rigor or nuance.
 While we can’t provide access to the full text of every study, we try to provide at least a point of entry and highlight key points — and we encourage media members to contact the authors of the research directly.

 To understand the site’s basic goals, we recommend that you read our primer: “Introduction to Studies and Academic Research: How It Works and Why Journalists Should Care.”